First Ladies’ Fashion Over The Years

 Edith Wilson did not meet and marry her husband President Woodrow Wilson until he was already in office so she never got the chance to have an inauguration dress.
 Edith had some tragedy in her life and had been left a widow at a relatively young age by her first husband.
 She had also given birth to a son who died on a few days after birth.
 Unfortunately, she was no longer able to have any children.

 She met Woodrow in 1915, shortly after he also became a widower.
 Rumors flew around the nation about their relationship and whether it had started previously to the death of the first Mrs. Wilson, and Woodrow said that Edith could leave the engagement if she did not feel comfortable, however she famously said that she would stand by her fiancé, the President, not for duty, pity or honor, but for love.
 How romantic!

 Florence married Warren Harding, who at the time was the owner of a newspaper called the Marion Star.
 She was known to be extremely involved and even considered to be “the brains of the business”.
 Her brilliance carried over into his political career and after he became President she was known to be extremely outspoken about political issues, sometimes even moreso than the President himself.
 She was referred to as “The Duchess” for her knack of throwing extremely elegant parties.

 She was also very into the fashions of the time and wore the new fashion of silk neckbands which she used to hide her wrinkles.
-She also engaged in other “modern” activities like taking flights in planes, showing movies after dinner, and she allegedly even served guests alcohol during Prohibition.
+She also engaged in other “modern” activities like taking flights in planes, showing movies after dinner, and she allegedly even served guests booze during Prohibition.
 She was the first ever First Lady to gain the right to vote, she also owned a movie camera, a radio and was the first to ever invite celebrity film stars to the White House.
 At the inauguration, she wore a gown by Harry Collins.
 It featured pearlized sequins on tulle and rhinestone-trimmed blue velvet ribbon.